-^{} Licensing requirements and exceptions are described by Revised Code of Washington (RCW) 43.43.842.
+8 Licensing requirements and exceptions are described by the Revised Code of Washington (RCW) 43.43.842.

-^{† &}quot;Crimes against children and other persons" is defined by RCW 43.43.830.

-[‡] Conviction of fourth degree assault, within certain parameters described by RCW 9A.36.041(3), may preclude a career in healthcare.
+9 "Crimes against children and other persons" is defined by RCW 43.43.830.
+10 Conviction of fourth-degree assault, within certain parameters described by RCW 9A.36.041(3), may preclude a healthcare career manufacture, delivery, or possession with intent to manufacture or deliver a controlled substance Crimes relating to financial exploitation13

-^{§ &}quot;Abuse or neglect" is defined by RCW 26.44.020.

-^{ &}quot;Crimes relating to drugs" is defined by RCW 43.43.830.
+[&]quot;Abuse or neglect" is defined by RCW 26.44.020 "Crimes relating to drugs" are defined by RCW 43.43.830.